Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 for dogs, puppies, cats and kittens

-You can also choose to make short cooked broth instead of bone broth.
+Short cooked broth can be used instead of bone broth.

 For the short-cooked bone broth recipe: